Gamification is the application of game design mechanics to non-game scenarios. Learn more about game design elements suited for use in LMS platforms.

-Status goes hand-in-hand with competition.
-It tells us how we are fairing on and ranking compared to others partaking in the same activities like us.
+Status goes hand-in-hand with the competition.
+It tells us how we are fairing on and ranking compared to others partaking in the same activities as us.

 Gamification is the application of game design mechanics and elements to non-game scenarios.
 Most of the game design elements discussed in this article are suited for use in LMS platforms.